Earnout: Everything You Need to Know

 - An earnout could be a security.
 You should assume your earnout is a security if it comes in a certificate or instrument, grants voting rights for the company, or pays dividends.

 - To avoid conflicts, don't use earnouts when dealing with friends or family members.

 - Track progress toward the milestone.

 - Add a provision to keep key employees and a plan for emergencies like natural disasters.

 - Buyers and sellers should agree on the length of the contract and the executive's role with the company post-acquisition.

 - Decide whether to extend the earnout to company board members or other crucial employees.

 If you need help with your earnout agreement or other parts of your merger or acquisition agreement, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its website.
 The site has a diverse selection of the nation's best startup attorneys.
 You can easily find a lawyer to help you negotiate or advise you about other aspects of your business.
 Lawyers on UpCounsel come from excellent law schools like Harvard Law and Yale Law.
-They have an average of 14 years of legal experience, and many work with or on behalf of companies like Google, Stripe, and Twilio.
+They have an average of 14 years of legal experience, and many work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.